Announcing the Neighbourhood Plan and First Consultation Event

 Further information and updates on the Neighbourhood Plan can be accessed as follows:

-Norfolk County Council has made a Temporary Traffic Order affecting the Sutherland AVenue from its junction with Harlington Road for a distance of 20 meters westwards in the PARISH OF HELLESDON because of pipe relay works.
+Norfolk County Council has made a Temporary Traffic ORder affecting the Low Road from a distance 450 meters west of its junction with Wensum Valley Close for a distance of 60 meterers westwards, because of a new water connection.